Legalized sports betting has come to Iowa, and with it, a range of ways to bet on sports.

 This page covers the features and use of mobile sports betting apps in Iowa.

 Below, you’ll find information on the apps currently available.
-Next, we offer an installation and registration guide, followed by a walk-through of the layout and features of IA sports betting apps, including depositing funds and placing a bet.
+Next, we offer an installation and registration guide, followed sports betting apps’ layouts and features, including depositing funds and placing a bet.

 Finally, we cover miscellaneous questions in an FAQ section.